darksh3llgr/autoscan/README.md

 Clone the repository in this folder.
 #
 # Windows
-This script use standard exploits to exploit Windows Server 2012 SP1, Win7, WinXP and other Windows OS based OS, Websites and CMS systems.
+This script use standard exploits to exploit Windows Server 2012 SP1, Win7, WinXP and other Windows basedOS, Websites and CMS systems.
+#
 # Linux
 The functionality exploiting remote unixoide OS systems are in progress.
+#
 # Development
 New tools are work in progress.
 This tools at the moment have issues, so I never give a garanty for work without errors.
 If you use it, you use it at your own risk.
+#
 # Video
 Yes, not in youtube :-)
+#
+# Webinterface
+Exist, is a simple PHP Script, in development.
 #
 """
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by